 Landing a job is just one part of the equation when pursuing a career in penetration testing.
 The other is how you develop in that role or in other roles you move into over time.
 By continuing to deepen your understanding and refine your skills, you can reach your career objectives quicker, as well as expand your goals, opening yourself up to many more exciting opportunities.

-Options for further learning include pursuing a Master’s degree, gaining additional certificates, or supplementing your knowledge by educating yourself on white and black hat hacking in your spare time.
+Options for further learning include pursuing a Master’s or doctoral degree, gaining additional certificates, or supplementing your knowledge by educating yourself on white and black hat hacking in your spare time.

 Many Master’s degrees related to penetration testing can be completed online and on a part-time basis, making it possible to integrate your studies with a job and other aspects of your life.
 It’s even worth asking if your employer will help fund your studies or give you time off in order to complete them.